TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-6.md

 $$\begin{align}H(X|Y)&=\underset{y\in A_Y}{\sum} p(y)H(X|Y=y)\\&=\underset{y\in A_Y}{\sum} p(y)\underset{x\in A_X}{\sum} p(x|y)\log p(x|y)\end{align}$$

-where $Y$ is a *discrete* random variable and the meanings of related symbols stays the same.
+where $Y$ is another *discrete* random variable and the meanings of related symbols stay the same.

 And the change of information entropy of random variable $X$ (called information gain):